shravikaj/Unilever-Business-Analysis-Project/README.md

-The employee shall open the web page of the Canteen Ordering System.
+1.The employee shall open the web page of the Canteen Ordering System.
 He/she shall be presented with an up-to-date menu for the day.
 It will have a list of all the dishes available in the canteen for the day along with its prices.

-The lunch order can be placed by employees latest by 11 am.
+2.The lunch order can be placed by employees latest by 11 am.
 After 11 am the system shall not allow the users to place orders for lunch items so that the chefs have sufficient time to cook the ordered dishes.
 There should be a Menu Manager (a canteen employee) who shall create the menu and update the menu.

-The users can select the lunch dishes they would like to eat and create an order.
+3.The users can select the lunch dishes they would like to eat and create an order.
 They should be able to edit the items they want to order anytime before checking out.

-Once the order is confirmed and the user has checked out, they should NOT be able to cancel or edit the order.
+4.Once the order is confirmed and the user has checked out, they should NOT be able to cancel or edit the order.

-The canteen manager also known as order processor should be able to view the orders placed by the employees.
+5.The canteen manager also known as order processor should be able to view the orders placed by the employees.
 He shall take an inventory of all the dishes ordered by different users and get them cooked by the chef.

-This canteen manager should be able to request a delivery to the employees’ workstation.
+6.This canteen manager should be able to request a delivery to the employees’ workstation.

-There shall be a meal deliverer (delivery boy) who shall deliver the lunch to the employee's desk.
+7.There shall be a meal deliverer (delivery boy) who shall deliver the lunch to the employee's desk.
 After delivering the lunch, this delivery boy shall close the online customer order.

-If a customer does not like any food item or is not happy with the delivery system by the canteen, they should be able to submit feedback.
+8.If a customer does not like any food item or is not happy with the delivery system by the canteen, they should be able to submit feedback.

-There is no payment gateway for the same so the payment for dishes ordered shall be deducted from employee’s salary.
+9.There is no payment gateway for the same so the payment for dishes ordered shall be deducted from employee’s salary.
 Hence, the employees need to enroll for salary payment deduction.
 The payroll system will handle payroll deductions.

-At the end of the month the payroll system shall calculate the total number  of dishes ordered by each employee.
+10.At the end of the month the payroll system shall calculate the total number  of dishes ordered by each employee.
 The payroll system shall deduct money  from the employee’s salary.

-Management would like the following reports:
+11.Management would like the following reports:

-Which dishes are the most popular?
+*Which dishes are the most popular?

-How many employees are using the system?
+*How many employees are using the system?

-Satisfaction of the employees on using the system.
+*Satisfaction of the employees on using the system.
 This should be tracked on the basis of feedback submitted by the employees.

-Sales for each day
+*Sales for each day

-Total monthly earnings
+*Total monthly earnings

-Order forecasting i.e. a prediction of which items will be ordered and when they will be ordered.
+*Order forecasting i.e. a prediction of which items will be ordered and when they will be ordered.